ウールの中でも高品質な「メリノウール」その良し悪しを調べてみた

 It's been almost a month since I joined the company, and I feel like I'm slowly gaining more knowledge about socks and textiles.
 The more I learn, the deeper my knowledge becomes and the broader it gets (´;ω;`)

-I have previously introduced wool, but there are many different types of wool, and one of the most popular is merino wool .
-I would like to explain what makes it different and, in a Japanese way, also reveal some of its bad points.
+I have previously introduced wool, but there are more than 1,000 types of sheep and a wide variety of wools.
+However, the most popular among them is Merino wool .
+I would like to explain what makes it different and reveal not only the good points but also the bad points.

-Tasmania → Whiteness with few impurities is attractive
+Tasmania → The white color with few impurities is the appeal

 Merino sheep live on the island of Tasmania in Australia, and wool made from Tasmanian wool is called Tasmanian wool.
 It is characterized by its fine fibers, and wool made from lambs' wool is said to be as soft as cashmere.